 2025 Benefits Plan

-The plan was designed 40 years ago for a different type of pastoral leadership and a different family structure.
-Its dues structure is outdated and does not support today’s congregations.
+The plan was originally designed more than 40 years ago for a different type of pastoral leadership and a different family structure.
+Its dues structure was outdated and did not support today’s congregations.

-Will the Defined Benefit Pension Plan be affected?
+Was the Defined Benefit Pension Plan affected by the update?

-No. The updated dues structure will not affect the design of the pension plan, which remains strong.
-The funded status of the plan was 156% at year-end 2023, enabling our Board of Directors to grant a 4.5% experience apportionment, effective July 1, 2024.
-This marks the 12th consecutive year with an experience apportionment, yielding a cumulative increase of 46.6% since 2013.
+No. The updated dues structure did not affect the design of the pension plan, which remains strong.
+As of 2024, the Board has granted an apportionment for 12 consecutive years, representing a cumulative increase of 46.6% since 2013.

 How does the 2025 Benefits Plan address the needs of those who serve congregations on a part-time basis?

-The Board of Pensions is committed to serving congregations, their employees, and ministers of the Word and Sacrament with benefits and programming that support holistic well-being.
-For 2025, the Covenant Package or Congregational Pastors Package may be made available to congregational leaders working more than 20 hours per week, regardless of ordination status.
+The Covenant Package or Congregational Pastors Package may be made available to congregational leaders working more than 20 hours per week, regardless of ordination status.
 The Covenant Package may be offered to any employee working more than 20 hours per week.
 We have a team of Church Consultants who can help congregations make the most effective use of available benefits.
 Find the Consultant for your region.

 Dues packages and eligibility

-Does the Board of Pensions plan to stop offering dependent coverage?
+Did the Board of Pensions stop offering dependent coverage?

-We will continue to offer coverage for spouses and eligible children.
-For members enrolled in the new Congregational Pastors Package, our Board of Directors has approved allowing employers to choose whether to cover some or all of the cost for eligible family members.
+We continue to offer coverage for spouses and eligible children.
+For members enrolled in the Congregational Pastors Package, our Board of Directors approved allowing employers to choose whether to cover some or all of the cost for eligible family members.

-Would ministers be able to choose from the three Medical Plan options available through the Board — the PPO, EPO, and HDHP?
+Can ministers choose from the three Medical Plan options available through the Board — the PPO, EPO, and HDHP?

 Pastors in installed positions are required to be enrolled in the Congregational Pastors Package, which includes PPO coverage.